-Consultations conducted with any provider other than Dr. Angela Mailis and Dr. Hadi Shojaei are not covered by OHIP.
+Consultations conducted with any provider other than Dr. Angela Mailis and Dr. Jennifer Gordan are not covered by OHIP.
 However, most extended health plans offer a certain amount of coverage.
 Check with your insurance benefits plan to confirm if you are covered.
 Braces and certain devices may be covered, while supplements, naturopathic injections and vitamin infusions are not covered by most insurance plans.

 Yes.
 All patients who would like a Chronic Pain Assessment must be referred by a Family Physician.
 Our referral form can be obtained here: